atewari-bot/vehicle-value-prediction/README.md

-# Assignment 11.1 - Will the Customer Accept the Coupon?
+# Assignment 11.1 - What Drives the Price of a Car?

 Goal is to understand what factors make a car more or less expensive.
 As a result of our analysis, we should provide clear recommendations to our client -- a used car dealership -- as to what consumers value in a used car.